fruganyumisa/igrid-network-simulations/README.md

 About
 ====

-igrid-network-simulations is sensor network simulator for smart grid.
+igrid-network-simulations is sensor network emulator for smart grid.

 Requirements